vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ![Peakboard Azure Event Hub data source settings](/assets/2026-01-06/peakboard-azure-event-hub-data-source-settings.png)

-## Create an event consumer
+## Create an event publisher

-Now, let's create an event consumer, in the form of a Hub Flow.
+Now, let's create a Hub Flow that acts as an event publisher.

-The idea of our Flow is to build a bridge between a machine and the Event Hub, so we also need the connection to the machine.
-That part is simple with an OPC UA data source.
-We subscribe to two OPC UA nodes that each represent a counter of a light barrier.
-They count the goods that pass through the light barrier, so our data source has two columns—one for each light barrier—that contain the counters.
+First, we create an OPC UA data source.
+We subscribe to two OPC UA nodes that each represent the counters of a light barrier.
+They count the number of goods that pass through the light barrier, so our data source has two columns---one for each light barrier---that contain the counters.

 ![Peakboard OPC UA light barrier data source](/assets/2026-01-06/peakboard-opc-ua-light-barrier-data-source.png)

-The next screenshot shows the actual flow.
+The following screenshot shows the actual Flow.
 It is triggered by the OPC UA data source.
-Every time one of our two light barriers sends an updated value the flow is triggered, and every time it is triggered it calls the function `SendToAzure`.
+Each time one of our two light barriers sends an updated value the flow is triggered, and every time it is triggered it calls the function `SendToAzure`.

 ![Peakboard Flow SendToAzure overview](/assets/2026-01-06/peakboard-flow-sendtoazure-overview.png)